Photo via Maritime Museum of the Atlantic

-We’ve pulled together a basic summary of the disaster that shaped Atlantic Canada’s largest city with a catastrophic collision on the morning of December 6th, 1917; the infamous Halifax Explosion.
+Read on to learn about the disaster that shaped Atlantic Canada’s largest city with a catastrophic collision on the morning of December 6th, 1917; the infamous Halifax Explosion.

+- The Halifax Explosion helped spur the creation of the Canadian National Institute for the Blind (CNIB).
 A staggering 250 eye removals were performed over a period of two weeks following the explosion, an additional 206 survivors had lost one eye and required monitoring to ensure they retained their vision in the other, and 260 more people had glass embedded in their eyes” (CNIB).
 CNIB volunteers worked with survivors to successfully navigate their new reality, helping them learn new skills, including reading braille, and relearn skills that were suddenly difficult without vision.